Indian wine

 The major wine regions of India highlighted.
 To the north is Kashmir and Punjab.
 To the south (clockwise from top) is Maharashtra, Andhra Pradesh, Tamil Nadu, Karnataka, and Goa.

-The modern Indian Wine market is small but growing; annual per capita consumption of wine in the country is a mere 9 millilitres, approximately 1/8000th that of France.
+The modern wine market in India is small but growing; annual per capita consumption of wine in the country is a mere 9 millilitres, approximately 1/8000th that of France.
 Hard liquor and beer has nearly 98% of the alcoholic drinks market, with wine taking 2%.
 The viticulture in India has a long history, dating back to the time of the Indus Valley civilization when grapevines were believed to have been introduced from Persia.
 Winemaking has existed throughout most of India's history but was particularly encouraged during the time of the Portuguese and British colonization of the subcontinent.
 The end of the 19th century saw the phylloxera louse take its toll on the Indian wine industry, followed by religious and public opinion moving towards the prohibition.
 Following the country's independence from the British Empire, the Indian government encouraged vineyards to convert to table grape and raisin production.
 In the 1980s and 1990s, a revival in the Indian wine industry took place as international influences and the growing middle class started increasing demand for the beverage.
 By the turn of the 21st century, demand was increasing at a rate of 20-30% a year.
 The city of Nashik in the state of Maharashtra is called the "Wine Capital of India".